 Surrounded by a beautifully tended, terraced flower garden that you stroll through on your way to the Africa-inspired spa, where you unwind completely under the spell of traditional Masai treatments.
 Gibb’s Farm is known both for its long-standing commitment to their community, and its sustainable approach – adding two more reasons why it’s one of our clients’ favorite places to stay.

 Inside the Ngorongoro Crater itself, activities are limited to game drives in order to not disrupt the natural rhythm of the wildlife.
 Moving outwards towards the wider areas of Ngorongoro National Park, the exciting list of activities makes it hard to choose from!

 Crater Rim Walk

-The crater rim walk is a popular activity that can be walked starting either at Gibbs Farm or the Ngorongoro Crater Lodge.
-Take a thrilling 6 to 7 hour walk accompanied by rangers from the Ngorongoro conservation area and a Gibb’s Farm naturalist (if staying at the farm) to explore forgotten forests filled with fascinating plants, animals and spectacular birds such as the Schalow’s wheateater, mountain white-eye and the golden-winged sunbirds.
-The hike takes you up through the Ngorongoro Forest where you climb to the slopes of the crater offering exquisite views of the crater floor below.
+The crater rim walk is perhaps the most popular activity and can be walked, beginning at either Gibbs Farm or Ngorongoro Crater Lodge.
+Embark on a spectacular 6 to 7-hour walk, led by the expert rangers from the Ngorongoro conservation area, as well as a Gibb’s Farm naturalist, to explore secretly secluded forests filled with fascinating plants, animals and beautiful birds – such as the Schalow’s wheatear, mountain white-eye and golden-winged sunbirds.
+The trail leads you up through the Ngorongoro Forest where you climb the slopes of the crater with the well-earned reward of the most awe-inspiring views of the crater floor below you.